Blow molding: Injection stretch blow molding

-Injection Stretch Blow Molding has two main different methods, namely Single-stage and Double-stage process.
-The Single-stage process is then again broken down into 3-station and 4-station machines.
+Injection stretch blow molding has two main different methods, namely single-stage and two-stage process.
+The single-stage process is then again broken down into 3-station and 4-station machines.

-Single-Stage
+Single-stage

 In the single-stage process, both preform manufacture and bottle blowing is performed in the same machine.
 The older 4-station method of injection, reheat, stretch blow and ejection is more costly than the 3-station machine which eliminates the reheat stage and uses latent heat in the preform, thus saving costs of energy to reheat and 25% reduction in tooling.
 The process explained: Imagine the molecules are small round balls, when together they have large air gaps and small surface contact, by first stretching the molecules vertically then blowing to stretch horizontally the biaxial stretching makes the molecules a cross shape.
 These "crosses" fit together leaving little space as more surface area is contacted thus making the material less porous and increasing barrier strength against permeation.
 This process also increases the strength to be ideal for filling with carbonated drinks.